Skip to navigation

 Byelaws are in place on Loch Lomond specifically, and not on other lochs in the National Park, because of the levels to which is it used by many different people, to help manage the careful balance between these multiple uses and opportunities.
 There have been significant changes in the type and volume of recreation activities enjoyed on Loch Lomond, particularly in recent years.
 While more people enjoying the Loch responsibly is a positive, these changes can increase the potential for conflict between the ways different users want to use the Loch.
 It is vital that the byelaws are updated to respond to these changes, ensuring they provide clear rules and guidance to support safe and responsible enjoyment of the water and robust deterrents to irresponsible and dangerous behaviours.

 In 2022 we launched a public consultation to gather views on changes being proposed to the Loch Lomond Byelaws.
 The public consultation ran for 12 weeks from Wednesday 27th July 2022 until Wednesday 19th October 2022.
-The consultation is now closed.
-Thank you to everyone who submitted a response.

 Back to top